Editorial ServicesMy Editorial Services Will Nourish Your Writerly Needs

 Giving and receiving written feedback is how I’ve grown over the past decade as a writer, so my stance on providing editorial services is to utilize written feedback by approaching your work on its own terms—to bring out what your work is trying to become, rather than forcing my proclivities onto your work.

 My editorial notes will teach you not only how to revise your project, but will also teach you self-editing techniques you can apply to subsequent projects: writerly nourishment.

-I will, in other words, teach you to fish.
+I will, in a way, teach you to fish.